 "Entry Point Kirevo/Zaječar" means the Interconnection Point where Natural Gas can physically flow into the Pipeline from the Bulgarian national transmission system, located at the Bulgarian-Serbian border near Zaječar, Republic of Serbia.
 For the purpose of the Physical Flow Direction, the Entry Point Kirevo/Zaječar is the Interconnection Point where the User delivers the Natural Gas for transportation by the Transporter.
 For the purpose of the Commercial Reverse Flow, the Entry Point Kirevo/Zaječar is the Interconnection Point where the User takes over the Natural Gas considered as transported by the Transporter and in that case shall be referred to as the "Exit Point Kirevo/Zaječar";

+"ENTSO-G" means the European Network of Transmission System Operator for Gas;

 "Evidence" means the database of all Users and all Short-Term GTAs and Long-Term GTAs in force, that is held and managed by the Transporter in the form of the electronic evidence;

 "Exit Point" means the Interconnection Point where Natural Gas can be physically taken over from the Pipeline, whereby this definition encompasses Exit Point Horgoš/Kiškundorožma 1200, Exit Point Serbia-Gospođinci, Exit Point Serbia-Pančevo and Exit Point Serbia-Paraćin;